 When I made the decision to go to Ibiza by myself to relax 10 days in September 2015, I only had in my mind the picture of a chaotic Island full of drunk Brits shown in different TV programs and newspapers.
 Why did I decide to go there then?
-Well, It was cheap!, I have never been there before and I don’t trust the other people judgement when it comes to travelling as the perception of places can be easily influenced by external factors: 3 very good reasons to jump on a plane and go.
+Well, It was cheap!, I have never been there before and I don’t trust other’s people judgement when it comes to travelling as the perception of places can be easily influenced by external factors: 3 very good reasons to jump on a plane and go.

 So, I took my small luggage, 2 books, my iPad and I flew to Ibiza Airport, jumped in a cab (expensive) and got to my very basic room (but enough) in a also very basic B&B (I would recommend only for the position as it is very close to the bus station, supermarkets, restaurants and the small port) situated at Sant Antoni of Portmany.